Azure Files scalability and performance targets

 |Namespace Download Throughput||400 objects per second|

-*When a new server endpoint is created, the Azure File Sync agent does not download any of the file content.
+Namespace download throughput When a new server endpoint is added to an existing sync group, the Azure File Sync agent does not download any of the file content from the cloud endpoint.
 It first syncs the full namespace and then triggers background recall to download the files, either in their entirety or, if cloud tiering is enabled, to the cloud tiering policy set on the server endpoint.

 |Number of objects synced||125,000 objects (~1% churn)|